kapoko/audio-video-merger/README.md

 ## Note on verification

-This app isn't codesigend because it isn't registered through Apple's Developer program.
+This app isn't codesigned because it isn't registered through Apple's Developer program.
 This is why you see the message `“AudioVideoMerger.app” cannot be opened because the developer cannot be verified.` when opening the app for the first time.
 Go to _System Settings_ > _Privacy & Security_, scroll down and you should see a message that the app was blocked.
 From there click on `Open Anyway`, and you're good to go.

 ## Platforms 💻